-Students desiring to discontinue their course must be cleared by the instructor, the bookstore manager, the registrar, and the counselor.
+Students desiring to discontinue their course must be cleared by the instructor, the bookstore manager and the registrar.

 Transfers

 A transfer from one occupational objective to another will be made only in justifiable cases.
 Transfer slips must be filled out by the student and approved by the counselor.
 Veterans must have prior approval from the Veterans Administration.